siegebell/vsc-prettify-symbols-mode/README.md

 ### Pretty cursor

 By default, any "pretty" symbol that comes into contact with the cursor will be rendered with a box outline around it.
 This effect is only visible if the "ugly" text is not revealed (e.g. `"revealOn": "none"`).
-You can control this setting by specifying `"prettifySymbolsMode.prettyCursor"`, or per-language by specifying `"prettyCursor"` within a language entry.
+You can control this setting by specifying `"conceal.prettyCursor"`, or per-language by specifying `"prettyCursor"` within a language entry.
 Options are:
 * `"boxed"`: display a box around a symbol (only visible if the "ugly" text is not revealed); or
 * `"none"`: do not change the appearance of the symbol.

 ### Adjust cursor movement

 By default, cursor movement will traverse the characters of the "ugly" text -- this will cause it to become invisible while inside the text if it is not revealed (see `"revealOn"`).
-Setting `"prettifySymbolsMode.adjustCursorMovement"` to `true` will tweak cursor movement so that "pretty" symbols behave as a single character.
+Setting `"conceal.adjustCursorMovement"` to `true` will tweak cursor movement so that "pretty" symbols behave as a single character.
 This can be overriden per-language by specifying `"adjustCursorMovement"` in a language entry.
 In particular, left or right movement will cause the cursor to jump over the symbol instead of going inside.
 However, this setting does not currently account for all kinds of cursor movement, e.g. up/down.

 ### Styling